muneebofficial203/muneebofficial203/README.md

 📌 Muhammad Muneeb Khan
 💻 Aspiring Full-Stack Developer | 🚀 Web3 & Metaverse Enthusiast
 Hey there! 👋 I'm Muhammad Muneeb Khan, a passionate Full-Stack Developer (in progress) who loves building web applications and exploring cutting-edge technologies.
 Currently, I'm on a journey to master modern web development and dive deep into Metaverse & Web3.
+ I also have experience in Digital Marketing and love exploring new technologies!

 🚀 Tech Stack & Skills
 🌐 Frontend: HTML | CSS | JavaScript | TypeScript | Next.js | Tailwind CSS